 Functional Behavior Assessment (FBA) – A document that describes the challenging behavior and the underlying causes or functions.
 Information is gathered by conducting interviews, observations, and a review of behavior-related documents.

-Positive Behavior Support Plan (PBSP) – A document created, and ultimately every-changing, after the completion of an FBA.
+Positive Behavior Support Plan (PBSP) – A document created, and ultimately ever-changing, after the completion of an FBA.
 It is evidence-based, emphasizes the development of functional alternative behaviors, uses the least intrusive interventions, and evaluates the effectiveness of behavior supports based on data.

 Temporary Emergency Safety Plan (TESP) – A document created prior to the FBA and PBSP that outlines behavior supports necessary to support an individual when health and safety risks are present.